 Oberau Further into the valley, fairytale Oberau has a magnificent church, a handful of shops and some fine old buildings.

 All villages are easily connected by an efficient bus service which transports walkers to all points around the valley.
-There are four free gondolas - the Markbachjoch in Niederau, the Schatzberg (closed summer 2017) in Auffach, and the Widersbergerhorn and Reiterkogel in the Alpbach Valley - plus the Bummelzug mountain railway.
+There are four free gondolas - the Markbachjoch in Niederau, the Schatzberg (open from June) in Auffach, and the Widersbergerhorn and Reiterkogel in the Alpbach Valley ( only Summer 2018) - plus the Bummelzug mountain railway.
+Summer 2019 Widersbergerhorn and Reiterkogel in the Alpbach Valley will no longer be included in the Wildschönau summer card.

-The Markbachjoch Gondola is open from 6 May– 15 October 2017.
-The Schatzberg lift is closed in summer 2017 due to renovation works.
-Numerous walking trails are accessible without the and walkers buses.
+The Markbachjoch Gondola is open from 5 May– 14 October 2018.
+The Schatzberg lift is open from June.
+Numerous walking trails are accessible with walkers buses and without the need to use cable cars.

 A quiet resort in the unspoilt Wildschönau Valley, picturesque Niederau houses a pretty church and friendly cafés and is a superb base for a walking holiday.
 All our guests receive a free Wildschönau Resort Card (from 13 May 2017) giving you loads of freebies, including free use of all lifts in the Wildshonau & Alpbach valley.
 The Markbachjoch gondola in the centre of Niederau gives you access to miles of marked trails through lovely rolling hills.More information